 Cycling shorts are a staple of any summer riding outfit and you typically have two options: waist shorts or bib shorts, with straps around the shoulders to hold the shorts in place and provide a little extra support.
-We generally prefer bib shorts, but there are still fans of waist shorts.
+For road and gravel riding, we generally prefer bib shorts, but there are still fans of waist shorts.

-You can read our buyer’s guide to the best bib shorts for more advice but, when it comes to bib shorts designed for summer riding, lightweight fabrics are once again your friend.
+You can read our buyer’s guide to the best cycling shorts for men and best women’s cycling shorts for more advice but, when it comes to bib shorts designed for summer riding, lightweight fabrics are once again your friend.

 Look for shorts made from thinner fabric, and ideally with a perforated or semi-detached chamois pad to encourage airflow around the saddle.